ChickenProp/chickenprop.github.com/drafts/hindley-milner.md

 ---
 A few weeks ago I gave a talk at work about Hindley-Milner type inference.
 When I agreed to give the talk I didn't know much about the subject, so I learned about it.
 And now I'm writing about it, based on the contents of my talk but more fleshed out and hopefully better explained.

 I call this a reckless introduction, because my main source is [wikipedia](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system).
 A bunch of people on the internet have collectively attempted to synthesise a technical subject.
 I've read their synthesis, and now I'm trying to re-synthesise it, without particularly putting in the effort to check my own understanding.
-I can't argue that this is a good idea.
+I'm not going to argue that this is a good idea.
+Let's just roll with it.

 I'm also trying to tie in some quasi-philosophy that surely isn't original to me but I don't know where or if I've encountered it before.